peckjon/github-to-guru/README.md

 - `GURU_COLLECTION_YAML`: path to a file in your repo containing the YAML describing your collection, as specified in the ([Guru Manual Sync documentation](https://developer.getguru.com/docs/guru-sync-manual-api#root-directory))
 - `GURU_CARD_DIR`: the path, in your repo, to a directory containing the YAML and markdown files for your cards ([documentation](https://developer.getguru.com/docs/guru-sync-manual-api#cards))
 - `GURU_CARD_YAML`: path to a single .yml file containing the details for all cards.
-It should contain one entry -- the path to a markdown file in your repo -- for each card you wish to add, followed by the ([properties](https://developer.getguru.com/docs/guru-sync-manual-api#cards)) for that individual card, as follows:
+It should contain one entry (the path to a markdown file in your repo) for each card you wish to add, followed by the ([properties](https://developer.getguru.com/docs/guru-sync-manual-api#cards)) for that individual card, as follows:
 ```
 SomeFile.md:
   Tags: